physicsparticle/5WU7oGiwiao-stay/README.md

 * ohh nicee this friday is a day off 😬
 * my parents want to go to nyc for dinner but i wanted to do some work ?? i dont want to go to new york its 92 degrees out it smells so bad when its hot out lol
 * my dad was talking to my SIL in the kitchen earlier, like about mangos, and they were laughing lol ... right so ... i was in my room and i was like ...
 LOL ... ummm who is my dad talking to that isnt ME like im his whole entire world, we were literally just hate-watching fareed zakaria earlier bc hes such a sell out lol now hes talking to someone else?? my dads not allowed to talk to anyone but me LOL omg im so insane sometimes
+* went out for some local arab food, picking up some kashmiri chai now 😬

 plan for thursday: ~day off~, juneteenth noo its not a day off oh well, weekend plans
 * catch up on new yorker articles